 Data and texts are now often available in electronic form.
 Numerous commercial vendors offer online data services, and government agencies have moved many publications onto the Web, some of them exclusively so.
 Although such a change makes information widely available, it also means that consumers of information must be computer literate.
 Fortunately, producers are providing more user-friendly sites at the same time that consumers are becoming more sophisticated.

 Archives of electronic data also constitute a valuable source of information and were the source of several tables and figures for this volume.
-The Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan has the largest collection of such data.
+The Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan has the largest collection of digital social science data.
 A guide to its resources is available at http://www.icpsr.umich.edu, and some of its data are made available there for observation and analysis online.
 Most major research universities are members of the consortium.
 Anyone wishing to learn how to obtain data should contact the official university representatives of ICPSR.
 Other large data repositories exist in other countries (see http://www.iassistdata.org).

 Because of the tremendous growth of sites on the Web, the appearance and disappearance of useful sites, and the availability of powerful search engines, it would be pointless (as well as impossible) to try to develop anything like a comprehensive list.
 Nevertheless, the Guide to References lists sites that may be of special interest in searching for political statistics.
 As noted, we also recommend using the sources we cite in the tables and figures as a starting point for gathering additional information.